celo-org/optimism/op-chain-ops/cmd/celo-migrate/README.md

 ## Overview

-This script migrates a Celo L1 database into one compatible with Celo L2.
+This script migrates a Celo L1 database (old datadir) into a new database compatible with Celo L2 (new datadir).
 It consists of 3 main processes that respectively migrate ancient blocks, non-ancient blocks and state.
 Migrated data is copied into a new datadir, leaving the old datadir unchanged.

-To minimize migration downtime, the script is designed to run in two stages.
-The `pre migration` stage can be run ahead of the `full migration` and will process as much of the migration as possible up to that point.
-The `full migration` can then be run to finish migrating new blocks that were created after the `pre migration` and apply necessary state changes on top of the migration block.
+To minimize migration downtime, the script is designed to run in two stages:
+1. The `pre migration` stage can be run ahead of the `full migration` and will process as much of the migration as possible up to that point.
+2. The `full migration` can then be run to finish migrating new blocks that were created after the `pre migration` and apply necessary state changes on top of the migration block.

 ### Pre migration

-The `pre migration` itself consists of two parts that are run in parallel: It copies and transforms the ancient / frozen blocks (i.e. all blocks before the last 90000) and also copies over the rest of the database using `rsync`.
+The `pre migration` consists of two parts that are run in parallel:
+- Copy and transform the ancient / frozen blocks (i.e. all blocks before the last 90000).
+- Copy over the rest of the database using `rsync`.

 The ancients db is migrated sequentially because it is append-only, while the rest of the database is copied and then transformed in-place.
 We use `rsync` because it has flags for ignoring the ancients directory, skipping any already copied files and deleting any extra files in the new db, ensuring that we can run the script multiple times and only copy over actual updates.

 The `pre migration` step is still run during a `full migration` but it will be much quicker as only newly frozen blocks and recent file changes need to be migrated.

 ### Full migration

-During the `full migration` we re-run the `pre migration` step to capture any updates since the last `pre migration` and then apply in-place changes to non-ancient blocks and state.
+During the `full migration`, we re-run the `pre migration` step to capture any updates since the last `pre migration` and then apply in-place changes to non-ancient blocks and state.
 While this is happening, the script also checks for any stray ancient blocks that have remained in leveldb despite being frozen and removes them from the new db.
 Non-ancient blocks are then transformed to ensure compatibility with the L2 codebase.

-Finally after all blocks have been migrated, the script performs a series of modifications to the state db.
-First, it deploys the L2 smart contracts by iterating through the genesis allocs passed to the script and setting the nonce, balance, code and storage for each address accordingly, overwritting existing data if necessary.
-Finally, these changes are committed to the state db to produce a new state root and create the first Celo L2 block.
+Finally after all blocks have been migrated, the script performs a series of modifications to the state db:
+1. First, it deploys the L2 smart contracts by iterating through the genesis allocs passed to the script and setting the nonce, balance, code and storage for each address accordingly, overwritting existing data if necessary.
+2. Finally, these changes are committed to the state db to produce a new state root and create the first Celo L2 block.

 ### Notes

+> [!TIP]
+> See `--help` for how to run each portion of the script individually, along with other configuration options.

-The longest running section of the script is the ancients migration followed by the `rsync` command.
+The longest running section of the script is the ancients migration, followed by the `rsync` command.
 By running these together in a `pre migration` we greatly reduce how long they will take during the `full migration`.
 Changes made to non-ancient blocks and state during a `full migration` are erased by the next `rsync` command.

 The script outputs a `rollup-config.json` file that is passed to the sequencer in order to start the L2 network.

-See `--help` for how to run each portion of the script individually, along with other configuration options.

 ### Running the script

+> [!NOTE]
+> You will need `rsync` to run this script if it's not already installed.

-First, build the script by running
+From the `op-chain-ops` directory, first build the script by running:

 ```bash
 make celo-migrate
 ```

-from the `op-chain-ops` directory.

-You can then run the script as follows.
+You can then run the script as follows:

 ```bash
 go run ./cmd/celo-migrate --help
 ```

-NOTE: You will need `rsync` to run this script if it's not already installed

 #### Running with local test setup (Alfajores / Holesky)

-To test the script locally, we can migrate an alfajores database and use Holesky as our L1.
+To test the script locally, we can migrate an Alfajores database and use Holesky as our L1.
 The input files needed for this can be found in `./testdata`.
 The necessary smart contracts have already been deployed on Holesky.

-##### Pull down the latest alfajores database snapshot
+##### Pull down the latest Alfajores database snapshot

 ```bash
 gcloud alpha storage cp gs://celo-chain-backup/alfajores/chaindata-latest.tar.zst alfajores.tar.zst